Is Earning the PMP Credential an S.M.A.R.T. Goal for You?

 Think about it – if you had the choice of hiring a project manager for getting results with your projects – would you prefer to hire Anxious Alan or Pragmatic Patty?
 Results driven Project Managers show up that way for all their projects – including how they pursue earning the PMP credential.

-Be S.M.A.R.T. goal oriented – register for Cheetah’s Accelerated PMP Exam Prep program today to ensure you become PMP certified before the PMP exam changes in 2018.
+Be S.M.A.R.T. goal oriented – register for Cheetah’s Accelerated PMP Exam Prep program today to ensure you become PMP certified in the most time efficient manner possible.